seven5/seven5.github.io/tutorial.md

 {% endhighlight  %}

-It should be fairly clear that this is responding to a click event and copying data out of the form (via the attributes!) into a shared.UserRecord structure.
+It should be fairly clear that this is responding to a click event and copying data out of the form into a instance of the wire type shared.UserRecord.
+(Attributes and the wire type structures were discussed in previous lessons.)
 This is then sent to the server with AjaxPost().
 The details of the Ajax call will be covered in a future lesson.

 ## Server changes

-The server side changes are more interesting.
-In main() (`freso/main.go`) we now have informed the dispatcher that we have a Post implementation (sometimes called "verb") in place as well as a Find:
+The server side is more interesting.
+As we pointed out in the lesson on wire types when discussing resources, in `freso/main.go` we have informed the dispatcher that we have a Post implementation.
+This will be called, via ajax, when the user clicks the big blue button.
+We'll repeat the call that establishes the connection between the Post (and, in this case, Find) method and the wire type shared.UserRecord:

 {% highlight go %}

-	base.ResourceSeparateUdid("userrecord",
+	result.base.ResourceSeparateUdid("userrecord",
 		&shared.UserRecord{},
 		nil, //index
 		s5.QbsWrapFindUdid(&resource.UserRecordResource{}, store),